Takeaways

 S. cerevisiae is a single-celled fungus with an oval shape, and it is very small, requiring a microscope to be seen.[7]
 The cell is enclosed by a strong outer wall and contains the typical parts of a eukaryotic cell, such as a nucleus, mitochondria, and other organelles.[8]

-This yeast can grow rapidly, dividing approximately every 90 minutes when conditions are ideal.
-It reproduces through a process called budding, where a small bud forms on the parent cell, grows, breaks off, and becomes a new yeast cell.
-This efficient process allows S. cerevisiae to multiply quickly2.
+This yeast can grow rapidly, dividing approximately every 90 minutes when conditions are ideal.[9]
+It reproduces through a process called budding, where a small bud forms on the parent cell, grows, breaks off, and becomes a new yeast cell.[10]
+This efficient process allows S. cerevisiae to multiply quickly.

 Genetic Makeup